USF Dons Cancel USC Game, Schedule New Match Against Oregon

-SAN FRANCISCO (CBS SF) — The University of San Francisco Dons canceled their game against the University of Southern California Trojans on the day of the match after a USC player tested positive for COVID-19.
+SAN FRANCISCO (CBS SF) — The University of San Francisco Dons canceled their game Wednesday against the University of Southern California Trojans the day before the match after a USC player tested positive for COVID-19.

-USF announced the game’s cancellation just hours before tip off at 5 p.m.
-But the possibility of a cancelation existed since Sunday, Dec.
+USF announced the cancellation Tuesday, but the possibility of a cancelation existed since Sunday, Dec.
 13, when the USC player tested positive.

 As a substitution, the Dons set up a game on Thursday against the Oregon Ducks.
 It will be the 11th time the Ducks and Dons have faced each other; Ducks are winning the series 8-2.
 The two teams have only played each other twice since 2007 and their last game was in 2013.